jvkersch/pyconcorde/README.md

 	pip install -e .

+Or, alternatively, all in one line, run:

+	pip install -e git+https://github.com/jvkersch/pyconcorde

 This will download and build Concorde (and its dependency QSOpt) and then build PyConcorde.
 While this may take a few minutes, downloading Concorde only happens the first time the install script is run (unless you remove the `data`